 War Cry represents the Army’s mission through news, profiles, commentaries and stories.
 It looks to bring people to Christ, help believers grow in faith and character, and promotes redemptive cultural practices from the perspective of Salvation Army programs, ministries and doctrines.
 Readership consists of those in and involved with The Salvation Army as well as the general public.
 It is distributed in bulk to Salvation Army locations for use in ministry, and to individual subscribers.
-Over the last two years the magazine’s design and content have been upgraded, its circulation moved from biweekly to monthly, and a new insert called “Intersection” added for use as a separate hand out to reach those unfamiliar with the meaning and vernacular of the Christian faith.
 Published 12 times per year, with special issues at Christmas and Easter.
 The average circulation is 185,000 copies monthly, 1.7 million at Christmas and 1 million at Easter.

 Please use our online submission form.

 - Single Strip Comics

 - Fiction (Limited)

 - Use New Living Translation

 Payment made at time of acceptance • $0.35 per word for first rights, one-time use articles • $0.15 per word for reprints